We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 The 2 backups with group-name=bird (backup5 and backup6) will pair with primary servers primary4 and primary5.

-The backup will search for any primary server that it is configured to connect to.
-It then tries to replicate with each primary server in turn until it finds a primary server that has no current backup configured.
-If no primary server is available it will wait until the cluster topology changes and repeats the process.
+If group-name is not configured then the backup will search for any primary that it can find the cluster.
+It tries to replicate with each primary until it finds a primary that has no current backup configured.
+If no primary server is available it will wait until the cluster topology changes and repeat the process.

 <ha-policy>